kubewarden/docs/docs/operator-manual/monitor-mode.md

 When defining a policy,
 you can choose between two modes, specified in its [`spec.mode`](CRDs#admissionpolicyspec).
-By default, the policy is deployed in `modeprotect`, where it accepts, rejects, or mutates requests.
+By default, the policy is deployed in `mode: protect`, where it accepts, rejects, or mutates requests.

 One can choose to deploy a policy in monitor mode.
 In monitor mode: